Kurumiiw/Middleware/README.md

 ### **Configuration options**

 Configuration is split into two categories: middleware configuration and system configuration.
 Each category has an INI file associated with it in the root directory of the repository.

-System configuration must be applied manually by calling the script "configure_system.py" with sudo.
+System configuration must be applied manually by calling the script "configure_system.py" with elevated privileges.
 This configures the TCP/IP stack according to system_config.ini.
 Each option is documented in the INI file.

 Middleware configuration is applied automatically when the middleware is loaded as a python module.
 As opposed to system configuration, middleware configuration will be loaded from the current working directory of the process that imported the middleware module, with the middleware_config.ini in the root directory as fallback.
 Each option available is documented in the middleware_config.ini file in the root directory.
 Note that all variables must be set by a middleware config INI file, and there may only be one section called
 "middleware_configuration".
 It is advised to copy to middleware_config.ini file in the root directory and modify this, intead of writing it from scratch.
-Additionally, the config system is not yet designed to

-Currently, the following options are available in the middleware config file:
+Currently, the following options are available in the config file:

-- mtu: default MTU assigned to each socket
+- `mtu`: default MTU assigned to each socket
-- fragment_timeout: amount of time to wait after receiving new fragments before discarding the whole datagram
+- `fragment_timeout`: amount of time to wait after receiving new fragments before discarding the whole datagram
-- congestion_algorithm: the congestion algorithm to use for MiddlewareReliable sockets, must be one of the allowed algorithms set in system configuration
+- `congestion_algorithm`: the congestion algorithm to use for MiddlewareReliable sockets, must be one of the allowed algorithms set in system configuration
-- echo_config_path: if true the middleware will print the path of which middleware config file it loaded during initialization
+- `echo_config_path`: if true the middleware will print the path of which middleware config file it loaded during initialization

----

 ## Using the middleware in custom applications